-On this Day In Music History was sourced from This Day in Music, Song Facts Allmusic, and Wikipedia.
+On this Day in Music History was sourced from This Day in Music, Allmusic John Prine's Facebook page, Song Facts and Wikipedia.